Day-to-Day Life of an Adjuster

 Most states require claims adjusters to pass a state exam much like nurses and firefighters in order to receive their license to practice claims adjusting.
 After passing the exam, claims adjusters should focus on growing their skills in construction materials and processes (for example, replacing a roof after a hail storm), learning how to negotiate, learning how to read and interpret insurance policies (there are 100s), and most of all good customer service as claims adjusters are the face of the insurance company.

 I recommend working with a restoration company and learning how to use estimating software like Xactimate.

 If you’re interested in auto, learning car parts is critical.
 In fact, GEICO spends 3 weeks training new adjusters on every part of a vehicle.
 Every single part.

 Once in the field designations such as Senior Professional Public Adjuster (SPPA), Chartered Property and Casualty Underwriting (CPCU), Senior Claims Law Associate (SCLA) and Associate in Claims Management (AIC) are useful for moving into executive-level positions.
-FEMA and Homeland Security also provides required training for flood losses.
+FEMA and Homeland Security also provide required training for flood losses.

 See Designations Requirements Here: https://web.theinstitutes.org/designations

 Adjusters can work directly with the insurance company as a staff adjuster or with a staffing company as an independent adjuster whose client is the insurance company.
 The independent adjuster will bill the insurance company for a fee and split that fee with their firm.